Lexus IS (XE20): USE20 (2007)

-At the 2008 Tokyo Auto Salon, the IS F Racing Concept was shown.
-Few details were released at the show, other than that the concept was the work of chief engineer Yukihiko Yaguchi who built the concept "just for fun", to show "true driving pleasure", and exhibit a potential IS F race car.
-The IS F Racing Concept had larger fenders, wheels, and spoilers, in a similar manner as DTM racing cars.
-Reports at the event suggested that the vehicle was not planned for actual racing; rather instead different IS F models were being prepared for racing.
-The IS F later made its racing debut in VLN competition (see Lexus IS (XE20) in motorsport).

 IS F police car (2009–)

 The Humberside Police in the United Kingdom modified an IS F to use as a deterrent to high speed chases.
 Changes include computer platform to access all police records, 4 video cameras recording road in all directions, 2 hi-tech radio communication systems.
 The vehicle was used as the 'command car' for Humberside Police's Vehicle Crime Unit.